-Prenuptial agreements are often somewhat controversial, because it can seem like a couple is preparing for divorce before their marriage even begins.
+Prenuptial agreements are often somewhat controversial because it can seem like a couple is preparing for a divorce before their marriage even begins.
 While a prenuptial agreement does not make divorce more likely, it does allow couples to decide their financial destiny if they were to get divorced.
 So what is a prenuptial agreement and what does it include?

 What is a prenuptial agreement?

 A prenuptial agreement, also called a prenup or a marital agreement, is a contract between two people who plan on getting married.
 This contract decides how they will handle finances, property division, alimony, etc. if they do get a divorce eventually.

 People often think that prenuptial agreements are for the extremely wealthy, however, there can be benefits to having a prenuptial agreement for just about any couple.
 If you have assets from before the marriage that you would like to protect, a prenuptial agreement is a perfect way to do so.
 Premarital assets can include anything you owned before the marriage, inheritances to your children from previous relationships, or business interests.
 Prenuptials can also be extremely helpful in the case of divorce because you have already decided ahead of time on the division of assets and even alimony!

 A prenuptial agreement can cover a variety of issues including:

 - What marital property is and how to divide it

 - Division of employee benefits or retirement plans in the case of a divorce

 - How any debt, including mortgage debt, will be divided in the case of a divorce

 - What will happen to a life insurance policy in the case of a divorce